JoshuaAdams7/JoshuaAdams7.github.io/az500/azure_firewall/azure_firewall.md

 ![Admin Role Check](./admin_role_check.png)

-* Select the resource group that was created earlier > enter a name for the firewall > select the same region as above > select the Standard SKU option.
+* Select the resource group that was created earlier.
+* Enter a name for the firewall.
+* Select the same region as above.
+* Select the Standard SKU option.

 ![Admin Role Check](./admin_role_check.png)

-* Select the Use Firewall rules (classic) to manage this firewall option next to Firewall management > select the Use existing option next to Choose a virtual network and select the virtual network that was created earlier > create a new Public IP > uncheck the box next to Enable Firewall Management NIC.
+* Select the Use Firewall rules (classic) to manage this firewall option next to Firewall management.
+* Select the Use existing option next to Choose a virtual network and select the virtual network that was created earlier.
+* Create a new Public IP.
+* Uncheck the box next to Enable Firewall Management NIC.

 ![Admin Role Check](./admin_role_check.png)

-* Click on Review + create > Create.
+* Click on Review.
+* Create.
+* Create.

 After the firewall has been deployed, click on Go to resource and make a note of both the private and public IP addresses.